i11g/Manual-Testing-Projects/README.md

 - manual testing

 ## Acknowledgements
-Give credit here.
-- This project was inspired by...
-- This project was based on

 - Many thanks to SoftUni

 ## Contact
-Created by [](https://) - feel free to contact me!
+Created by [i11g](https:/i11g.github.io/) - feel free to contact me!

 ## License
 This project is open source and available under the MIT License.